 Now we come back to the first question of whose material is better for your exam preparation.
 Each review course has its pros and cons.
 It’s a matter of understanding which one will suit you best and match your learning style.

-But between the two that I used, I would recommend Hock International.
+But between the two that I used, I would recommend LMS – Intensive Review, but unfortunately is no longer available in the market.

 Did explaining the process (the secrets) that I used to pass both exams on my first try help you?
 Did I miss anything?
 If I did, use the comments section below to leave your questions and I will respond to you as soon as possible.